 Instructions

-• GROUND TURKEY: Heat 1 tbsp oil in a large cast-iron pan over medium-high heat.
-Once the oil is hot, add in the diced mushrooms, diced red pepper, and white parts of the green onions.
-Sauté, stirring occasionally, until mushrooms soften, 3-4 minutes.
-Press to the edges of the pan and add turkey to the center of the pan.
-Cook, breaking up as you cook, until mostly cooked through, 3-5 minutes.
-At this point, add in the ginger and garlic and continue to cook and break up turkey until it's no longer pink, about 2-3 minutes.
+• Heat the oil in a large, cast-iron pan over medium-high heat.
+Once oil is hot, add in diced mushrooms, diced red pepper, and white parts of the green onions.
+Sautรฉ, stirring occasionally, until mushrooms soften, 3โ€“4 minutes.
+Press to the edges of the pan and add turkey to the center.
+Cook, breaking up as you cook, until mostly cooked through, 3โ€“5 minutes.
+Add ginger and garlic and continue to cook and break up turkey until itโ€™s no longer pink, about 2โ€“3 minutes.

-• FINISH MEAT: Back to the turkey: add in the cabbage and matchstick carrots.
-Stir for 1 minute and then add in the sauce.
-Cook and stir until the sauce is thickened and glossy and veggies are tender, about 2-3 more minutes.
+• Back to the turkey: add in the cabbage and matchstick carrots.
+Stir for 1 minute, then add the sauce.
+Cook and stir until the sauce is thickened and glossy and veggies are tender, about 2โ€“3 more minutes.
 Remove from heat.
 Stir in the tops of the green onions.

-• SERVE: Serve over white rice drizzled with lots of sauce!
+• Serve over white rice drizzled with lots of sauce!
 Garnish plates with lime wedges and cilantro if desired.
 Enjoy!

 Recipe Notes

-Note 1: Mushrooms: Pretty much any mushrooms will work, and we usually use baby bella or crimini.
-Two cups is about 5-6 ounces of mushrooms.
+Note 1: Pretty much any mushrooms work; I usually use baby bella or crimini.
+Two cups is about 5โ€“6 ounces of mushrooms.

-Note 2: Cabbage: Instead of shredding an entire cabbage, use a bag of already shredded cabbage -- it's easy and it cooks down so quickly!
-(The only ingredient on the package should be green cabbage -- avoid the veggie blends)
+Note 2: Instead of shredding a cabbage, use a bag of pre-shredded cabbageโ€”itโ€™s easy and cooks down so quickly!
+(The only ingredient on the package should be green cabbageโ€”avoid veggie blends.)

-Note 3: Rice: Here's our favorite quick way to cook rice: (This only works for basmati rice!)
+Note 3: Hereโ€™s my favorite quick way to cook rice: (This only works for basmati rice!)

-Note 4: Hoisin sauce: We recommend Lee Kum Kee's® sauce for this recipe.
-Hoisin sauce can vary a lot from brand to brand so if there is a brand you know you love, feel free to use that; otherwise, grab Lee Kum Kee's for great results.
+Note 4: I recommend Lee Kum Keeโ€™sยฎ hoisin sauce.
+Hoisin sauce varies from brand to brand, so if there is a brand you love, feel free to use that; otherwise, grab Lee Kum Keeโ€™s for great results.

-Note 5: Chili-garlic sauce: This is spicy and adds heat plus flavor to this dish!
-Without this ingredient, the flavor will be lacking, but if you're overly sensitive to spice, you can slightly reduce it.
-If you don't have access to this sauce, we did test this recipe with Sriracha sauce; while not the same, it worked. (we liked 1 tablespoon of Sriracha best in the pork mixture and 1 tablespoon in the sauce--2 Tbs was too hot!)
+Note 5: Chili-garlic sauce is spicy and adds heat plus flavor!
+Without it, the flavor will be lacking, but if youโ€™re overly sensitive to spice, you can slightly reduce it.
+If you donโ€™t have access to this sauce, I did test this recipe with Sriracha; while not the same, it worked.
+(I liked 1 tbsp Sriracha best in the pork mixture and 1 tbsp in the sauceโ€”2 tbsp was too hot!)

-Nutrition information is for the meat and veggie mix, not the sauce.
+Nutrition Note: Nutrition information is for the meat and veggie mix, not the sauce.

-Nutrition Facts
+Nutrition

 Serving: 1serving | Calories: 260kcal | Carbohydrates: 19.3g | Protein: 29.7g | Fat: 7.4g | Cholesterol: 67.8mg | Sodium: 755.1mg | Fiber: 4.6g | Sugar: 10g